Analysis of pre- and postbreath samples to detect 13CO2

 Prepare the fruit-flavored powder solution, containing 13C-urea diagnostic component as detailed in the kit instructions

-Postdose sample bag (pink or gray) is collected as follows:
+Postdose sample bag is collected as follows:

 • Instruct the patient to drink all the solution without “rinsing” mouth before swallowing.